imsdev/ims-devops-java-jenkins/README.md

 In this step we are using the $workflowKey environment variable created in the prior step

 * Add post-build step -> **HTTP Request and expand Advanced**.
 * Set the **URL** to the z/OSMF URL required to start the workflow.
-Replace {myzosmfdomain.com} in the snppet below with the domain of the z/OSMF server.
+Replace {myzosmfdomain.com} in the snippet below with the domain of the z/OSMF server.

   ```
   https://{myzosmfdomain.com}/zosmf/workflow/rest/1.0/workflows/${workflowKey}/operations/start